neicnordic/ahm17.neic.nordforsk.org/practical.md

 - Last shuttle leaves Skeikampen Thursday, Jan 26, 14:00 (arrives at Oslo airport approximately 17:00).

+### Public transportation in case you need to leave earlier

+Bus 211 leaves 4 times a day and takes one hour down to Lillehammer train station (9:40, 11:40, 15:40, and 16:40).

+From Lillehammer the trains to Oslo Airport are about once every hour and take about 1 hour and 45 mins.

 ### Intended participants

 The intended participants of the AHM are personnel contracted in NeIC